 - Set paging file to a fixed size in Windows - if paging file (virtual memory) is adjusted dynamically, the file gets fragmented and this will hinder Windows performance.
 This step is not needed if Windows is installed on SSD (Solid State Drive).

-- Troubleshoot performance in Windows Vista, 7 and 8 - Event Viewer in Windows Vista, 7 and 8 contains information on which applications and drivers cause slow performance, startups and shutdowns.
+- Troubleshoot performance in Windows Vista and later - Event Viewer in Windows Vista, 7, 8 and 8.1 contains information on which applications and drivers cause slow performance, startups and shutdowns.

-- Use ReadyBoost in Windows Vista, 7 and 8 - if properly configured, ReadyBoost can improve boot time and application response times a lot.
+- Use ReadyBoost in Windows Vista and later - if properly configured, ReadyBoost can improve boot time and application response times a lot.
 You need a high-performance USB flash drive for this.
 ReadyBoost is disabled if Windows is installed on SSD (Solid State Drive).

 - Update drivers with SlimDrivers - outdated drivers can often cause slowdowns and errors.
 Free SlimDrivers can update, backup and restore driver software.